 • Payroll Size: Larger payrolls generally result in higher premiums, as the formula is typically (Payroll / $100) * Rate * Experience Modifier.

-• Experience Modifier: This factor reflects your claims history, starting at 1.0.
+• Experience Modifier: This factor reflects your claims history (a rating based on your past claims; lower numbers mean fewer claims and lower premiums), starting at 1.0.
 A lower modifier can decrease premiums, while a higher one increases them.

 • State Regulations: Each state has its own workers’ compensation laws, affecting benefits, claims processes, and baseline rates.